UGeneF/TinyNeuralNetwork/README.md

 When I wrote this code , I hadn`t know Python language at all, thats why the code is ugly (today I have level-up).
-Nevertheless, your first Neural Network will always be exiting experience for you :)
+Nevertheless, your first Neural Network will always be an exiting experience for you :)
 ## Network description
 The network is represented by one class.
 It has one input layer,three hidden layers